ZhuChaozheng/WifiRobot_App/readme.txt

 4. The new version contains the real-time speech technology, individual devices are not supported at the moment, so in advance reservation interface
 5. Repair out of the system, and then restart, unable to connect to the robot bug
 6. Refactoring code.

+Next Update notice(Expected around mid to late May update):
+1. in order to increase user experience with 360 бу joystick control robot
+2. new interactions, personalized UI design, real-time feedback, many new skills upgrading to high
+3. increase the PTZ Reset button, when you have observed around can quickly come back to the initial state
+4. for audio intercom systems, long press the screen to open, tap the screen again to close (old version of the robot because of hardware reasons not supported)